ajcvickers/ajcvickers.github.io/_posts/2012-03-10-secrets-of-detectchanges-part-1-what-does-detectchanges-do.md

 <h3>The change tracking problem</h3>
 Most EF applications make use of <a href="/2011/12/05/entity-types-supported-by-the-entity-framework/">persistent ignorant POCO entities</a> and snapshot change tracking.
 This means that there is no code in the entities themselves to keep track of changes or notify the context of changes.

-Let’s look at the following code to illustrate the point:
+Let's look at the following code to illustrate the point:

 ``` c#
 using (var context = new AnotherBlogContext())